 Old Government House is one such building, built from convict bricks and rendered to look like stone.
 It, along with Fremantle Prison and nine other places make up the Australian Convict Sites World Heritage listing.
 Together they tell a story of exile from one side of the world to the other and how a new nation was formed from hardship, inequality and adversity.
 In recognition of this, collectively they were inscribed on the World Heritage list on 31st July 2010.

 This exhibition offers an opportunity for visitors to compare the experiences of convicts at the eleven different sites and delve into the phenomenon of transportation in the late eighteenth and early nineteenth century.

-- Transportation was developed by Fremantle Prison and is made up if panels only.
-There are no objects or items on display.
+- Transportation was developed by Fremantle Prison and is made up of panels only.

 - Please note that this exhibition is only accessible via a flight of stairs.

 - Tickets to Old Government House includes entry into the exhibition.